 Contributions paid at the pre-July rate are treated as underpayment.
 The 2% monthly penalty applies to the shortfall from July 3, 2026 onward, compounding each month until the deficit is cleared.

 The law creates two contribution tracks based on a single cutoff: July 3, 2024.
 Employees with contribution history before that date stay on fixed rates.
-Everyone who entered the workforce from that date onward is on the new schedule, with annuities increasing by 0.5% each July through 2028.
+Everyone who entered the workforce from that date onward is on the new schedule, with the pension branch increasing by 0.5% on each side every July through 2028.

-For payroll teams, the task is concrete: identify which employees fall under which system, update the July 2026 rates before the cycle runs, and confirm the contribution base covers only basic salary and housing allowance.
+For payroll teams, it comes down to three checks: which employees fall under which system, whether the July 2026 rates are in effect, and whether the contribution base is basic salary plus housing allowance only.

 If you have questions about GOSI compliance, payroll setup, or managing Saudi and expatriate workforce obligations across the GCC, contact Silberson.

 This article is for general guidance only.
-Saudi Arabia’s regulatory framework changes frequently.
-Always verify current requirements with GOSI or a qualified HR and compliance professional before making payroll or employment decisions.
+Saudi Arabia’s regulatory framework changes — verify current requirements directly with GOSI or a qualified HR and compliance professional before making payroll or employment decisions.